Article updated December 2018

 Allergy misdiagnosis is common in the UK, so it’s time to clear things up

 Around one in four people in the UK now suffer from seasonal allergic rhinitis, or hay fever.
 This equates to 16 million people, compared to just one in eight during the 1980s.
+Indeed, according to experts from Allergy UK[i], this number may reach 30 million by the year 2030.
+In particular, it seems that there has been an explosion in the number of children and middle-aged people suffering from the condition.
 However, despite its common nature, detailed information about the condition remains hard to find.

 Misdiagnosis is also common when it comes to hay fever, says Dr Adrian Morris of the Surrey Allergy Clinic: “Many go to the GP complaining of sinus problems and end up on antibiotics, when they really have hay fever and need antihistamines and nasal spray.”